MeisaChi/Unit4_repo/Project/Project4.md

 3. The user can make a post, which will include a title (name of the cafe), context and location
 4. The user can look at other people's posts
 5. The user can bookmark posts, which will be saved in their bookmarks folder
-6. The user can log out from the website, which will restrict the accessibility to the website
+6. The user is able to find a price range of any cafes that are posted on the social media

 # Criteria B: Design